-Solvency II requires that Vhi Insurance conduct an Own Risk and Solvency Assessment ("ORSA"), the purpose of which is to identify Vhi Insurance's risks, conduct stress tests on these and, thereby, determine an appropriate level of solvency capital to protect policyholders and other beneficiaries.
-This capital level is referred to as the Solvency Capital Requirement ("SCR").
+Vhi Insurance conducts, at least annually, an Own Risk and Solvency Assessment ("ORSA"), the purpose of which is to identify Vhi Insurance's risks and conduct stress tests on these.
+For the purposes of Solvency II an element of the ORSA enables Vhi Insurance to determine an appropriate level of solvency capital to protect policyholders and other beneficiaries.
+This capital level is called the Solvency Capital Requirement ("SCR").

-The conclusion of this assessment is that the standard formula, adjusted for Vhi Insurance's own assessment of risk, is appropriate for the Company.
+The 2017 assessment supports the continued use of the standard formula for the Company.
 The capital cover projected over the medium term demonstrates that the Company is well capitalised and projects continued compliance with Solvency II capital maintenance requirements and risk appetite tolerances approved by the Board.
-The Company will continue to progress its risk management plans consistent with risk appetite.
+The Company will continue to progress its risk management plans as a result of the ORSA.